Economy of Madagascar

-Malagasy exports from customs protocol in some areas, notably the United States and the European Union.
+Madagascar's status as a developing nation exempts Malagasy exports from customs protocol in some areas, notably the United States and the European Union.
 These exemptions have supported the growth of the Malagasy textile industry.
 Despite natural resources and developing industries, the 2009 Malagasy political crisis—considered by the international community to be an illegal coup—deterred foreign investments in Madagascar and caused the Malagasy economy to decline.
 Foreign investments have resumed following the resumption of elections in early 2014.
 Madagascar is a least developed country according to United Nations.

 History

 Over the years, successive French colonial and independence-era governments have sought to modernize Madagascar's economy.
 The first modern land use projects were established by French settlers or Creole immigrants from the Mascarene Islands in the nineteenth and twentieth centuries.
 They introduced cash crops such as coffee, sugarcane, vanilla, cloves, and sisal for export.
 They also built small-scale mines to exploit the island's graphite, chromite, and uranium resources.
 To facilitate the processing and marketing of these commodities, the immigrants established a number of financial and commercial enterprises and built a small, modern railroad system.
 They then brought some Malagasy into this modern sector of the economy, either as wage laborers and sharecroppers on the foreign-owned plantations, or as low-level employees in the civil service or business enterprises.
 The foreign owners and managers, however, retained almost all of the benefits from these operations.

-After independence the Tsiranana regime did little to change the French domination of the modern sector of the economy, despite increasing outrage at this continued economic dependence.
+After independence the Philibert Tsiranana regime did little to change the French domination of the modern sector of the economy, despite increasing outrage at this continued economic dependence.
 This anger, together with growing concern over an unequal distribution of wealth that left the southern and western parts of the island in relative poverty, caused the ouster of Tsiranana in 1972 and a shift in economic policy.
-The new military regime led by Ramanantsoa cut most ties with France and began to Malagachize the economy.
+The new military regime led by Gabriel Ramanantsoa cut most ties with France and began to Malagachize the economy.
 Slow progress toward this goal, however, helped to precipitate the end of the Ramanantsoa regime in mid-1975.
-Only with the rise of Ratsiraka to the presidency later that year did the takeover of formerly French-dominated enterprises begin in earnest.
+Only with the rise of Didier Ratsiraka to the presidency later that year did the takeover of formerly French-dominated enterprises begin in earnest.

 Ratsiraka's policy of "revolution from above" went beyond confiscating or buying out foreign firms and turning them over to Malagasy ownership; he intended to socialize the economy by nationalizing major enterprises.
 The state acquired majority or minority ownership in nearly all large financial, transportation, marketing, mining, and manufacturing enterprises.
-Firms left under private control were required to buy and sell at statecontrolled prices, and the state closely monitored the repatriation of profits.
+Firms left under private control were required to buy and sell at state-controlled prices, and the state closely monitored the repatriation of profits.
 In the rural sector, Ratsiraka aimed to establish local farming cooperatives.
 Almost as important as this institutional reform was the regime's intention, announced in an economic plan for the 1978-80 period, to increase dramatically the level of government capital investment in all sectors of the economy in order to improve the availability of goods and services to all.